CocktailJS/cocktailjs.github.io/docs/index.md

     }
     ````

-    then the mix will be trated as a _Class/Trait Definition_ creating a class.
+    then the mix will be treated as a _Class/Trait Definition_ creating a class.

     ````javascript